 Holland in Lucas County, Ohio — The American Midwest (Great Lakes)

 Location.
-41° 39.641′ N, 83° 45.983′ W. Marker is in Holland, Ohio, in Lucas County.
-Marker is on Wolfinger Road west of West Bancroft Street, on the right when traveling west.
+41° 37.449′ N, 83° 42.207′ W. Marker is in Holland, Ohio, in Lucas County.
+Marker is at the intersection of South McCord Road and Holly Drive, on the right when traveling south on South McCord Road.
+This marker is located on the northeast corner of the Strawberry Acres Park (a community park), just outside of the park's perimeter, split rail fence, several feet away from the street corner.
 Touch for map.
-The marker is located on the north side of the roadway, in what now appears to be an empty lot.
-Marker is at or near this postal address: 9336 Wolfinger Road, Holland OH 43528, United States of America.
+Marker is in this post office area: Holland OH 43528, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Holland (approx. 0.6 miles away); Horticultural Heirlooms (approx. 3.4 miles away); Peter Navarre Cabin (approx. 3.4 miles away); a different marker also named The Peter Navarre Cabin (approx. 3.4 miles away); Monclova Soldiers' Monument (approx. 3˝ miles away); Elmer W. Hinkleman Rhododendron Gardens (approx. 3˝ miles away); Veterans Memorial Flag Pole (approx. 3.8 miles away); Birthplace of Alexander Drabik (approx. 4.1 miles away).
 Touch for a list and map of all markers in Holland.